Trust04zh/pastebin-worker/doc/api.md

 Explanation of the fields:

 - `url`: String.
 The URL to fetch the paste.
-When using a customized name, it looks like `https//shz.al/~myname`.
 - `manageUrl`: String.
-The URL to update and delete the paste, which is `url` suffixed by `~` and the password.
+The URL to update and delete the paste, which is `url` suffixed by `:` and the password.
-- `expirationSeconds`: String.
+- `expirationSeconds`: Integer.
 The expiration seconds.
 - `expireAt`: String.
 An ISO String representing when the paste will expire.

 If error occurs, the worker returns status code different from `200`: